petershin/liferay-learn/docs/liferay-cloud/latest/en/build-and-deploy/understanding-deployment-types.md

 ---
 # Understanding Deployment Types

-The deployment type of a service determines many different facets of how the service functions, including performance, memory usage, and access to files or volumes.
+The deployment type of a service determines many different facets of how it functions, including performance, memory usage, and access to files or volumes.
 Liferay Cloud provides two deployment types for its services: `Deployment` and `StatefulSet`.

 ## Differences Between Deployment Types